ONEARMY/project-kamp-academy/docs/research/tamera.md

 # Location
 The community is based in the south of Portugal.
 Warm climate with with mellow winters.
 There is a local village 15 minutes by drive and some farms around.
 Regional food and farming is available.
 But besides that it's quite remote to get supplies and resources for R&D. They take a truck every now and then to go to the big city to get supplies.
 It's remote for European standards, because Amazon just delivers to their property.
 <img src="../assets/research/tamera-location.jpg"/>

 # People
 By far most people here are Germans, it's also a very common spoken languages.
 Probably more then English or Portuguese.
-For the rest nationalities are diverse, Portugease, Isralean, French, US etc. The impressive thing here is the age-range.
-They have the first generation living there which is in their 60-70's and new born childeren.
+For the rest nationalities are diverse, Portuguese, Israeli, French, US etc. The impressive thing here is the age-range.
+They have the first generation living there which is in their 60-70's and new born children.
 This makes the community very diverse.
-Young wild energtic spirits mixed with old knowledge keepers that observer the space.
+Young wild energetic spirits mixed with old knowledge keepers that observer the space.

 # Food
 One of the goals of Tamera is to create a world of abundance, a place without scarcity.
 You can really see this philosophy in their food.
 Amazing vegan meals cooked every day, food grown and harvested from their own land or farms in the region.
+Fruit trees everywhere around the lake.
 They also have a small shop that sells food.
-They use a diverse set of metrics to define what food is "good", metrics like: Do we support the company long term vision, do they harm animals, do they regenerate their land, is it local, is it with little packaging etc. Always trying to improve their supply chain.
+They use a diverse set of metrics to define what food is "good" metrics like: Do we support this supplier long term vision, do they harm animals, do they regenerate their land, is it local, is it with little packaging etc. Always trying to improve their supply chain.
 <img src="../assets/research/tamera-harvest.jpg"/>

 # Energy infrastructure